opengisch/QField-docs/documentation/how-to/gnss.en.md

 print(f"Successfully converted grid to: {output_grid}")
 ```

-#### **Configure the Application**

-After converting the `.agr` file:
+:material-tablet: Fieldwork

-1. Move your new `chgeo2004_htrans_LV95.gtx` file to the directory `[App Directory]/QField/proj`.
+1. Copy the `chgeo2004_htrans_LV95.gtx` file to the directory `[App Directory]/QField/proj` on your mobile device.

-2. In your application's settings, select the file as the vertical grid shift correction file.
+2. Under the QField settings, select the file as the vertical grid shift correction file: Main menu > three dots > *Settings* > *Positioning*

 !![](../assets/images/vertical_grid_selection_in_qfield_settings.png,450px)

-## Usage
-:material-tablet: Fieldwork

-A short press on the *GNSS button* will turn on the GNSS and center to the
+3. Enanble your GNSS device.
-current location once *positioning information* is available.
+it will directly center to your current location once the **positioning information** is available.

-Activate *edit mode* and press on the target button, the cross in the
-center means it is using GNSS positioning.
+4. Change to ***edit mode*** and press on the target button - the cross in the center means it is using GNSS positioning.

 !![](../assets/images/gnss_use.webp,250px)

-A long press on the *GNSS button* will show the *positioning menu*.
+A long press on the **GNSS button** will show the **positioning menu**.

-Inside the *positioning menu* you can turn on the *Show position information*
-which will show the current coordinates which are reprojected into the
-project CRS along with precision information.
+Inside the menu you can turn on the **Show position information** which will show the current coordinates that are reprojected into the CRS of your project along with the precision information.

 !![](../assets/images/positioning-menu.png)